 Once the air had warmed up sufficiently, I limped back to the site of our Camp 2, where Phil and the Sherpas were building a helipad for the chopper, due to pick up the injured Sherpa from Camp 3.
 Soon, helicopters started flying above us, and in under an hour one of them came for the victim our team had been looking after.
 The helicopter also dropped off a pair of boots for my climbing buddy to use on the descent and some hot juice to keep those remaining on the hill hydrated – welcome ‘gifts’ from the Junkies’ base camp staff.
 By then, my missing boot had been located in the vestibule of one of the tents at the lower Camp 2, and delivered to me by Dorjee – I was ecstatic to have it back!

-I had no idea what time it was, but when the helicopter had left, Phil said it was time for me and the two other climbers, one now wearing ‘new’ boots, to begin descending to base camp.
+I had no idea what time it was, but when the helicopter had left, Phil said it was time for me and the other two climbers, one now wearing ‘new’ boots, to begin descending to base camp.
 There was nothing we could help with; certainly, not me, who for some reason felt completely drained.
 Thus, we bid good-bye to Phil, Dorjee and Pasang Nima, staying behind to continue with the rescue, and wobbled away with Nuri.

 Every step I made away from Camp 3, away from death and injury, I said to myself: ‘It should have been me.’
 It was hard to walk with the burden of that thought, and I descended carelessly, as if waiting for the avalanche to engulf me, too, after all.
 Down at Camp 1 I waited for my two team mates, and we crossed the glacier together.
 At crampon point we were met by two of our kitchen staff with tea, juice and snacks.
 Base camp was quiet when we arrived sometime in the afternoon.
 The Junkies’ Sherpas, who had been waiting for us and worrying, smiled quietly and watched as we dropped off our packs, drank hot milk tea and talked to each other.